 - Feed sod with a starter fertilizer to kickstart growth.

 If you employ these three tactics, you’ll have an established, lush lawn by the time winter arrives.

 Early fall is perfect for sod installation in areas with freezing winters.
 Plan to lay sod between mid-September and mid-October.
-While temperatures between 55 and 65℉ (13–18℃) It is fine if temperatures are as high as 75℉ (24℃).
+While temperatures are between 55 and 65℉ (13–18℃).
+It is fine if temperatures are as high as 75℉ (24℃).

 - Plan sod installation for early fall (mid-September–mid-October)